storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- Android version is now using the [sqlite4java](https://code.google.com/p/sqlite4java/) library:
+  - NDK part rebuilt with `-DSQLITE_TEMP_STORE=3` CFLAG to support UPDATE properly;
+  - workaround to [Android closing/locking issue (#193)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) is no longer necessary and has been removed.
 - Windows (8.1) version is added, using the C++ SQLite-WinRT library
 - The test suite is completely ported to Jasmine (2.2.0) and was used to verify the functionality of the new Windows version
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)